rffscghg/MimiGIVE.jl/README.md

 using Mimi
 using MimiGIVE

-# Create the a model using the SSPs socioeconomics and FAIR's RCP 4.5 emissions
+# Create the a model using the SSPs socioeconomics and FAIR's SSP245 emissions scenario
 m = MimiGIVE.get_model(socioeconomics_source = :SSP,
-                       SSPmodel = "Benveniste",
                        SSP = "SSP2",
-                       RCP = "RCP4.5")
+                       emissions_scenario = "SSP245")

 # Run the model
 run(m)